spiral-modules/components/source/Spiral/Events/readme.md

 Purely based on Symfony Events.
-Only helper trait presented.
+Only helper trait left. :/